Sonder Son

-Sonder Son is the debut studio album by American R&B singer Brent Faiyaz, released on October 13, 2017, through Lost Kids, Venice Music, and Stem Disintermedia.
+Sonder Son is the debut studio album by American R&B singer Brent Faiyaz.
+It was released on October 13, 2017, through Lost Kids, Venice Music, and Stem Disintermedia.
 With no guest appearances, the album's production was primarily handled by Faiyaz, D-Pat, and Atu, the three members of Sonder, with assistance from Ben Free, Joey Lopez, Los Hendrix, Paperboy Fabe, and several other producers.
 The album serves as a follow-up to Faiyaz's solo EP, A.M.
 Paradox (2016), and Sonder's EP, Into (2017).